What's the difference? Here's the quick rundown of what exactly distinguishes one from another.

 Carbon fiber is lighter to carry when on the go.

-Both models have the same materials on all the other components, such as the compact ball head, cam levers, hub section, etc.
+Both models have the same materials on all the other components, such as the center column, compact ball head, cam levers, hub section, etc.

 Our Carbon Fiber Travel Tripod is about 20% more stable than our Aluminum Travel Tripod.